Don’t let them tell you

 Sheila cherished lunchtime.
 It was a very important period for her, but not to hit the cafeteria though.
 No. Ever since that day, she always kept going back up, just to visit, like an old friend.
 She had made it a point at around 1 pm every day to head up to that roof, lay her back on the wall right next to the exit door and puff a hot cigarette or two.
 She would peer at the horizon, blowing smoke just to mock it, reminding herself and the earth on how foolish it was that it never took her when it had the chance.

 The door opened and slammed shut abruptly behind a moderately built figure.
 It was Ram.
 He laid his back against the closed door and pulled out a cigarette from his pack of ten.
 They lazily nodded at each other.
-As he took out a lighter and lit it, she noticed that she was finishing hers and so dropped it the cement floor and put it out with her heels.
+As he took out a lighter and lit it, she noticed that she was finishing hers and so dropped the butt on the cement floor and put it out with her heels.

 Sheila then nudged at him for another.
 She made sure to only carry one a day with her and keep at the rest at home as a form of hindrance exercise so she doesn’t carry on the habit.